wp-plugins/collapsing-categories/readme.txt

 collapsCat.php and collapsCatList.php (search for expandSym), or suggest some other characters, and I might include them as an option.

+= I have selected a category to expand by default, but it doesn't seem to work =

+If you select a sub-category to expand by default, but not the parent category, you will not see the sub-category expanded until you expand the parent category.
+You probably want to add both the parent and the sub-category into the expand by default list.

+= I can't get including or excluding to work =

+Make sure you specify category names, not ids.

 == Screenshots ==

 1. a few expanded categories with default theme, showing nested categories